Can Guinea Pigs Eat Tomatoes? (Poison Concerns, Benefits, Risks)

 As mentioned above, tomato leaves, stems, vines, and unripe tomatoes contain a poisonous compound called “tomatine.”

-They can be very toxic to your guinea pig if consumed.
-Ensure that the tomato is entirely ripe with no green before offering it to your guinea pig.
+All the green parts can be very toxic to your guinea pig if consumed.
+It’s important to ensure that the tomato is entirely ripe with no green before offering it to your guinea pig.

 Also, be sure to remove any leaves or stems if there are any, including the tiny leaves from the top of the tomato.
 If you grow your own tomatoes, do not offer your guinea pig any of the leaves from the plant.